 - Improves Domestic and International trade

-- Reduces waste and increase productivity of the employees
+- Reduces waste and increase the productivity of the employees

 - Provide Excellent customer satisfaction

-The Capability Maturity Model Integrated (CMMI) is a process improvement approach developed specially for the software process improvement.
-It is based on the process maturity framework and used as general aid in business processes in Software Industry.
+The Capability Maturity Model Integrated (CMMI) is a process improvement approach developed specially for software process improvement.
+It is based on the process maturity framework and used as a general aid in business processes in the Software Industry.
 This model is highly regarded and widely used in Software Development Organizations.

 CMMI has 5 levels.
-An organizations is certified at CMMI level 1 to 5 based on the maturity of their Quality Assurance Mechanisms.
+An organization is certified at CMMI level 1 to 5 based on the maturity of their Quality Assurance Mechanisms.

-- Level 1 - Initial: In this stage quality environment is unstable.
-Simply, no processes has been followed or documented
+- Level 1 - Initial: In this stage the quality environment is unstable.
+Simply, no processes have been followed or documented

 - Level 1 - Initial: There is no quality standard followed for testing processes and only ad-hoc methods are used at this level

-- Level 4 - Management and Measurement: Review of requirements and designs takes place during this level and criteria has been set for each level of testing
+- Level 4 - Management and Measurement: Review of requirements and designs takes place at this level and criteria has been set for each level of testing